 At the end of each fiscal year, a company must report how much each asset is worth in its financial statements.
 It's easy for accountants to estimate the market value if traders buy and sell that type of asset often.

 A good example is the 10-year Treasury note.
 An accountant reprices the asset according to the quoted rate in the market.
 If the Treasury yield rate rose during the year, the accountant must mark down the value of the notes.
 The note that the bank holds doesn't pay as much in interest as new notes.
 If the company sold the bond, it would receive less than it paid for it.
 The values of Treasury notes are published in the financial press every business day.

 Marking to market is harder for an asset that's not liquid.
-The controller must estimate what the value would be if the asset could be sold.
+A controller must estimate what the value would be if the asset could be sold.
 An example is a home mortgage.
 An accountant must determine what that mortgage would be worth if the company sold it to another bank.
 It depends on the likelihood of the borrower making all the payments.

 To estimate the value of illiquid assets, a controller can choose from two other methods.
 The first is called the default risk method.
 It incorporates the probability that the asset isn't worth its original value.
-For the home mortgage, the accountant would look at the borrower's credit score.
+For a home mortgage, an accountant would look at the borrower's credit score.
 If the score is low, there's a higher chance the mortgage won't be repaid.
 The accountant would discount the original value by the percentage risk that the borrower will default.